-Back to School Storage Solutions
+Back to School Storage Solutions for Home

 It’s that time of year again!
 For some parents – who are weary of kids home for summer – it just might be “the most wonderful time of the year” (like the song says!).
 But for others, it’s where the chaos begins.
 With backpacks, school supplies, lunch boxes and everything else that accumulates during schooldays, your home can take a beating.
-Here are a few ideas to help you get organized so you’re ready to tackle those early mornings and late nights.
+Here are a few school storage ideas from home to help you get organized so you’re ready to tackle those early mornings and late nights.

 Obviously a great storage space is key to everything when trying to keep a house in order.
 Depending on how your home is laid out, this space might be a foyer, a “mudroom” entryway, or a garage.